Many symmetrically indivisible structures: Many examples for symmetrically indivisible structures

-In an attempt to generalize \Cref{manyBoth}, we haven't had much success giving an interesting generalization other than the trivial one, that goes as follows: \begin{proposition} Assume $\cC$ is a class of countable structures in a fixed language $\cL$, along with a symmetrically indivisible structure $\cM \in \cC$ such that for every $C\in \cC$, $C\lesssim_{s} \cM$ and a binary operation on $\cC$, $+^{\cC}$ satisfying $\cM +^{\cC} C_1 \cong \cM +^{\cC} C_2 \implies C_1\cong C_2$ and $A,B\lesssim_s A+^{\cC} B$, then there is a 1-1 map between structures of $\cC$ upto isomorphism and symmetrically indivisible structures of $\cC$ upto isomorphism. \end{proposition}
+In an attempt to generalize Corollary \ref{manyBoth}, we haven't had much success in giving an interesting generalization other than the trivial one, which goes as follows: \begin{proposition} Assume $\cC$ is a class of countable structures in a fixed language $\cL$, along with a symmetrically indivisible structure $\cM \in \cC$ such that for every $C\in \cC$, $C\lesssim_{s} \cM$ and a binary operation on $\cC$, $+^{\cC}$ satisfying $\cM +^{\cC} C_1 \cong \cM +^{\cC} C_2 \implies C_1\cong C_2$ and $A,B\lesssim_s A+^{\cC} B$.
+Then there is a 1-1 map between structures of $\cC$ up to isomorphism and symmetrically indivisible structures of $\cC$ up to isomorphism. \end{proposition}

-Regarding $n$-hypergraphs and edge-colored graphs: A similar construction to that of Theorem 3.1 in \cite{Hen71} can give us a result similar to \Cref{gammaEmbeds} and \Cref{QEmbeds}:
+Regarding $n$-hypergraphs and edge-coloured graphs: A similar construction to that of Theorem 3.1 in \cite{Hen71} can give us a result similar to Fact \ref{gammaEmbeds} and Proposition \ref{QEmbeds}:

-\begin{enumerate} \item The universal $n$-hypergraph symmetrically embeds every $n$-hypergraph. \item $\Gamma_k$ symmetrically embeds every edge-colored graph in $k$ colors. \end{enumerate} For $n$-hypergraphs and edge-colored graphs, $+$ will be just the disjoint union, similar to $+^{\cG}$. \Cref{generalAttempt} gives us a 1-1 map between $n$-hypergraphs upto isomorphism and symmetrically indivisible hypergraphs upto isomorphism and the same for edge-colored graphs in $k\leq \omega$ colors.
+\begin{enumerate} \item The universal $n$-hypergraph symmetrically embeds every $n$-hypergraph. \item $\Gamma_k$ symmetrically embeds every edge-coloured graph in $k$ colours. \end{enumerate} For $n$-hypergraphs and edge-coloured graphs, $+$ will be just the disjoint union, similar to $+^{\cG}$.
+Proposition \ref{generalAttempt} gives us a 1-1 map between $n$-hypergraphs up to isomorphism and symmetrically indivisible hypergraphs up to isomorphism and the same for edge-coloured graphs in $k\leq \omega$ colours.